 In this episode we’ll be diving into how Jennifer built the employer brand team from the ground up, is competing with smaller tech companies and differentiated their global employer brand to stand out.
 Jennifer has over 20 years of Human Resources experience including start-up and global Fortune 50 companies in various roles.

 Have a listen to the interview below, keep reading for a summary and be sure to subscribe to the Employer Branding Podcast

 I built it from the ground up with the support of my manager and our Senior Vice President for Global Recruiting.
-The short story is in 2010, the acquisition and merge with Perot Systems really tested our HR team.
+The short story is in 2010, the acquisition and merge with Perot Systems tested our HR team.
 So we decided we needed a global function and formed our Centre of Excellence for recruiting, and that’s when our employer branding and recruitment marketing started to take off.
 I raised my hand and said I have the necessary background for employer branding, and little did I know I would be where I am today.

 We have steadily grown the team from a team of 1.
-It was just me until I realized we needed someone with expertise, and then the team really started to grow from that point.
-Where we really expanded was this commitment to a regional model, where we have employer branding leads for the regions we operate in.
+It was just me until I realized we needed someone with expertise, and then the team started to grow from that point.
+Where we expanded was this commitment to a regional model, where we have employer branding leads for the regions we operate in.